 No surprise here.
 There are more Zoomer homeowners than all other age groups combined, making Zoomers the biggest market for all home-related products and services.

-Zoomers represent almost six out of every ten (58.5%) of Canadians who spent this much on home renovations and improvements over the past 2 years.
+Zoomers represent almost six out of every ten Canadians who spent this much on home renovations and improvements over the past 2 years.

 Once again, Zoomers outnumber all other age groups combined.
 They want — can afford — and go out and but the latest in home entertainment.

 Another “six out of ten” category!
-Zoomers account for 61.8% of Canadians who eat out at a “heavy” level of frequency (5+ times in 30 days).
+Zoomers account for over 60% of Canadians who eat out at a “heavy” level of frequency (5+ times in 30 days).
 Is this reflected in your media targeting and advertising creative?

 This number should grab the attention of everyone in consumer packaged goods and retail grocery.
 Once again, Zoomers outnumber all other generations combined.